Alexhuszagh/BreezeStyleSheets/extension/README.md

 Extensions
 ==========

 Extensions enable the creation of stylesheets using the same, customizable themes of the original stylesheet.
-This both allows refining the generated stylesheet and supporting third-party Qt plugins/widgets.
+This both allows refining the generated stylesheet and supporting third-party Qt extensions/widgets.

-Extensions are optionally added to the generated stylesheets, allowing you to extend existing stylesheets to support third-party plugins and optional features.
+Extensions are optionally added to the generated stylesheets, allowing you to extend existing stylesheets to support third-party extensions and optional features.

 Furthermore, this simplifies making local, application-specific changes, without having to deal with merge conflicts when fetching updates.